hpique/Articles/Swift/Type inference quirks of closure parameters/Type inference quirks of closure parameters.md

 let reversed = sorted(names) { $0 > $1 }
 ```

 So far so good.
 However, the documentation leaves out some cases in which Swift fails to infer the closure type properly (as of Xcode 6.0).
-During the development of [Haneke](https://github.com/Haneke/HanekeSwift) the two below.
+During the development of [Haneke](https://github.com/Haneke/HanekeSwift) we discovered the two below.
 You can follow along the code examples with [this playground](https://github.com/hpique/Articles/tree/master/Swift/Type%20inference%20quirks%20of%20closure%20parameters/Type%20inference%20quirks%20of%20closure%20parameters.playground).

 ## Quirk 1: Single-expression closures with unused return value